32. The Boxer

 Then, because there was a bit of silence and I wanted to be alone with my drawing, I tried to wind up the conversation by telling him about my hundred houses project.

-‘Only 86 to go.’ he said, and we’d both laughed, and then I took his email address so I could invite him to my hundred houses exhibition.
+‘Only 82 to go,’ he said, and we both laughed, and then I took his email address so I could invite him to my hundred houses exhibition.

 And then we said goodbye and he’d started to walk back across the street to his home.